oeisenberg/RayTracing/README.md

   * Depth of Field

 ## Final Image - 10%
-512x512 image using the teapot dataset
+* Minimum 512x512 sized image using the teapot dataset
+* Using the code from the Project submission

 ## Marking guide
 ### Good quality code